Skip to main content

 A pharmacist can help with itchy skin

-A pharmacist can recommend the best products to help with itchy skin.
-For example, you can use creams, lotions or a medicine called antihistamine.
+A pharmacist can tell you what the best products are for itchy skin.
+For example, you can use creams, lotions or medicines called antihistamines.

 Tell them where your skin is itchy and if you have any other symptoms.